Ann Sheridan

 Clara Lou "Ann" Sheridan (February 21, 1915 – January 21, 1967) was an American actress and singer.
 She is best known for her roles in the films San Quentin (1937), Angels with Dirty Faces (1938), They Drive by Night (1940), City for Conquest (1940), The Man Who Came to Dinner (1942), Kings Row (1942), Nora Prentiss (1947), and I Was a Male War Bride (1949).

 Early life

-Clara Lou Sheridan was born in Denton, Texas, on February 21, 1915, the youngest of five children (Kitty, Pauline, Mabel, and George) of garage mechanic George W. Sheridan and Lula Stewart (née Warren).
+Sheridan was born in Denton, Texas, the youngest of five children of garage mechanic George W. Sheridan and Lula Stewart (née Warren).
 According to Sheridan, her father was a grandnephew of Civil War Union general Philip Sheridan.

-She was active in dramatics at Denton High School and at North Texas State Teachers College.
+She was active in dramatics at Denton High School, where she was class president, and at North Texas State Teachers College.
 She also sang with the college's stage band and played basketball on the North Texas women's basketball team.
-Then, in 1933, Sheridan won the prize of a bit part in an upcoming Paramount film, Search for Beauty, when her sister Kitty entered Sheridan's photograph into a beauty contest.
+She said, "I can whistle through my fingers, bulldog a steer, light a fire with two sticks, shoot a pistol with fair accuracy, set type, and teach school."
+In 1933, at 18 years old, Sheridan won the prize of a bit part in an upcoming Paramount film, Search for Beauty, when her sister entered Sheridan's photograph into a beauty contest.